You don’t always need a workout bench to hit your chest effectively; you can do it with dumbbells only.

 - Use light dumbbells and squeeze your pecs when you press them forward.

-30-Minute Dumbbell Chest Workout Without Bench
+How to Program Dumbbell Chest Workout Without a Bench?

 Example 1